How to Register a Company in Zimbabwe — Quick Answer

 - Incorrect CR14/CR6 details — names must match national IDs exactly.
 Even small discrepancies (middle names, date format) cause rejection.

 - No shareholder agreement — while not legally required, a shareholder agreement is critical for multi-owner companies.
-Without one, disputes follow the default COBE Act provisions which may not reflect your intentions.
+Without one, disputes follow the default Act provisions which may not reflect your intentions.

 - Choosing the wrong entity type — PBCs cannot issue shares, which blocks future investment.
 If there is any chance you will take on investors or partners, register a Pvt Ltd.